dh-trier/DistantReading/HOWTO.md

 5. Once these files are created, they map the structure that TextGrid requires for the import.

 ## Import through Kolibri into TextGrid
-After all these files are created, they can all be automtically imported through <a href="https://dev.textgridlab.org/doc/services/submodules/kolibri/kolibri-addon-textgrid-import/docs/import_and_configuration.html">Kolibri</a>.
+After all these files are created, they can all be automatically imported through <a href="https://dev.textgridlab.org/doc/services/submodules/kolibri/kolibri-addon-textgrid-import/docs/import_and_configuration.html">Kolibri</a>.
 This has been already tested with the files from the ELTeC.
 Coworkers of the Research and Development department of the State and University Library of Göttingen are actively supporting this tool.